 2013 National Continental Congress Festival

-A collection of 18th Century official documents, presidential letters and personal correspondence, one for every President of Congress (before George Washington), each individually signed, representing the entire Continental Congress and Articles of Confederation era (1774-89).
+* Exhibit: “America’s 14 Forgotten Presidents of Congress,” a special collection of 18th Century official documents, presidential letters and personal correspondence for each President of Congress (before Washington), individually signed, covering the entire Continental Congress & Articles of Confederation era (1774-89).

-* Evening lectures by prominent experts focusing on the great challenges facing our nation—just like they did in 1786—including how the Annapolis Convention led to Philadelphia and a new Constitution.
+* A re-staging of the 1786 Annapolis National Convention with presentations by prominent elected officials and political experts on the great challenges facing our nation—just like they did in 1786—including a Saturday evening finale highlighting how the Annapolis National Convention led to Philadelphia and a new Constitution.

-* Short films, historic memorabilia, souvenirs and a Re-enactment of the 1786 Annapolis Convention.
+* Short films, historic memorabilia, souvenirs, colonial attire, music, children's activities and a Re-enactment of the 1786 Annapolis National Convention to highlight the vital roles payed by James Madison and Alexander Hamilton.

 September 11-14, Masonic Lodge